 Do you have any vegetarian and/or gluten free options?

 Yes, we do!

-Tomato Goat Cheese – Sun-Dried Tomatoes with Arugula, Herb Goat Cheese, and Balsamic Reduction.
+- Roasted Mushroom & Goat Cheese Bruxie – with Laura Chenel’s Chevre Goat Cheese, Fresh Basil, Arugula and Balsamic Reduction.

 We offer a variety of salads for those who may have a gluten allergy.
 Our Orange location offers different salads on our Specials board.
 Other than these options, if we have the ingredients, we can make it to your specifications!

 We do not carry Coca Cola or Pepsi products.
 Our sodas are locally crafted by artisans who use pure cane sugar and have been specifically produced for Bruxie.
 The Diet is made with Splenda.
 No high fructose corn syrup here!
 And all of our sodas are caffeine-free with the exception of Cola and Diet Cola.

 What’s with charging $1 for maple syrup?

 Our 100% pure maple syrup is included with our original Brussels Waffle.
 Our dedication to quality in food extends to our maple syrup.
 We offer 100% pure Vermont maple syrup for purchase.
 We also now offer a waffle syrup blend free of charge for guests to enjoy with their waffle sandwiches.

 What is frozen custard?

 Fresh Frozen Custard is a rich fresh ice cream enhanced with egg yolks.